-Raspberry Pi start-up.
-In the App settings the server URL was set to the path of the server script running on the Raspberry Pi.
-The app was configured to poll for new messages every 5 minutes.
-Figure 29 shows the app configuration and the app polling for messages.
 As mentioned earlier SMS alerts are triggered after the sensor values fall or go beyond a certain range.
-To trigger sending of messages, we analysed the sensor data in checkValues function as shown in 27.
-This function returns a message and phone number where notifications will be sent to.
-The exec node runs a php script that send a message and phone of the message recipient to the server.php script.
-EnvayaSMS uses HTTP POST request to poll for outgoing messages and send status of the sent messages to the server.
+To trigger sending of messages, we analysed the sensor data in Node-red, checkValues function as shown in 31.
+This function analyses the data and the payload it returns contains the message and phone number of the recipient.
+The messages can be customized to the local language in this function.
+Node-red offers execute node (exec) that can be used to run scripts and programs.
+The payload of checkValue function are passed to the exec node.
+This node runs php(send\sms.php) script that queues the message to the local file system.
+This message is sent to the EnvayaSMS gateway app once it send a request to poll for outgoing sms to the server.
+EnvayaSMS gateway uses HTTP POST request to poll for outgoing messages and send status of the sent messages to the server.